Charterhouse Alms-house, near the Barbican (1)

 And so many other features: a monument to a mother lost to death so young, a candy striped font with intricate carving, closed by a graceful brown wooden top.
 The carving at the moment as if seen from the tree’s own carving of itself – the tree I mentioned earlier at St. Peter the Cheap.

 The most delightful feature too – a little garden at the back, framed by a red bricked building and a little cloister to sit in.
-An Epstein like bust head on a little ledge – a mini sculpture garden.
+An Epstein bust head of Canon Morlock (1936) on a little ledge – a mini sculpture garden.
 Collegiate like exterior building, fragments of a Roman wall on the wall framed (see my picture).
 Another putto by the alarm system, his hand is either shielding himself from the noise with a cloth over his ear – or wiping himself from a retaliating arrow.
+I saw no monument to Robert Herrick – the religious poet, but I read that was he baptised here.

 And then to St. Anne and Agnes in Gresham Street – a Dutch gabled south end but with scaffolding to the west.
 Named after Christ’s mother – another Wren design, but ruined in the War.
 A church to return to, when the work has been done.
 A church like so many destroyed in the Great Fire, a church that helped to re-design the form of the City church when all was ash and embers.
 What more could be done?